A variety of programs are associated with the Accessibility Support Center.

 Adaptive Physical Education

 College Connection is a program of county mental health designed to assist Santa Cruz adult mental health consumers in achieving their educational goals at Cabrillo College.
 We build on an individual's strengths and abilities by providing encouragement, stability, coaching, network building, and self-management skills, as well as information, referrals, and guidance.
-For telephone (831) 479-6512.
+For more information, please call (831) 479-6512 or visit the College Connection website.